 Use A Toothpaste That Contains Fluoride

 It does not matter what brand of toothpaste you use, just make sure that it contains fluoride.
-Fluoride helps to fight against the tooth decay causing bacteria, and it also provides a protective barrier over your teeth.
+Fluoride helps to fight against tooth decay-causing bacteria, and it also provides a protective barrier over your teeth.

 Flossing Is as Important as Brushing